“I’d like to work on being more assertive.”

-While it doesn’t actually apply to every single concern that comes up in therapy, I find it very helpful for most of my clients.
+While it doesn’t actually apply to every single concern that comes up in the work with my clients, I do find it very helpful for most of the people I work with.
 Check out this video, or read through the explanation below, to learn more about this metaphor:

 The Stage Metaphor of Assertiveness